maachang/msful/README.md

      +-[test.js] => {a: 10}
 ~~~

-For this, if you do not set the execution environment to [staging], config.test.a = 1 will be acquired.
+For this, if you do not set the execution environment to [staging], envConf.test.a = 1 will be acquired.

-If you set the execution environment to [staging], config.test.a = 10.
+If you set the execution environment to [staging], envConf.test.a = 10.

 Thus, it is possible to switch conf definitions for the execution environment.